aklump/cloudy-tools/knowledge/pages/about/globals.md

 ## $CLOUDY_CORE_DIR

-The absolute path the directory containing Cloudy Core
+The absolute path the directory containing Cloudy Core.
+Developers can [control where this is located](@relocating_cloudy).

 ## $CLOUDY_PACKAGE_CONTROLLER